-Follow the links in the top or bottom menus for further information about Great Britain and the United Kingdom itself and the organisations and companies that can help you find out more on your chosen subject.
+Follow the links in the main top or other menus for further information about Great Britain and the United Kingdom itself and the organisations and companies that can help you find out more on your chosen subject.

 We like to see who the most popular characters are on Britain Unlimited and each year we check to see who has been most read.
-In 2015 the top ten Britons were:
+In 2016 the top ten Britons amongst our readers were:

-Christopher Wren the architect of St Paul’s Cathedral and many more London churches besides.
+1. Christopher Wren Seventeenth Century architect most notably of St Paul’s Cathedral in London.

-Florence Nightingale famous for her nursing skills during the Crimean war.
+5. Florence Nightingale famous for setting up a nursing corps during the Crimean War.

 6 .
 William Armstrong industrialist in the North East of England producing arms and civil structures.

 7. John Loudon McAdam pioneer of roads who gave his name to the Macadam road surface.